 The basic points written by BSP for fund or money transfer abroad are:

 - For a Filipino, it is quite easier to talk in and out of the money from wherever and whenever they want easily in PHP to 50,000.
 In excess of this amount if any required you can ask it to BSP through prior written notice.

 - For cross border transfer that includes foreign currency.
 The foreign currency it is to bring out or given in then the limit for it is up to USD 10,000.
 And for such declaration, prior written legal notice is a must.

-Q&A : Sending money and international transfers for foreigners from and to the Philippines
+Q&A : Transfer and send money for foreigners to and from the Philippines

 💰 Is it possible to make transactions in a foreign currency in the Philippines?

 Yes.
 Most banks allow international transactions in some foreign currencies, such as the US dollar.
 However, make sure that your bank account supports multiple currencies before initiating a transaction.

 📝 Will I need to provide any documents or sign any papers if I need to make a big international transaction?

 Yes.
 If you need to transfer more than USD 10,000, you will be obliged to obtain a legal notice BSP – the Philippines’ central bank.
 Apart from that, all transactions exceeding USD 7,600 must be reported to the anti-money laundering council in order to be eligible for approval.